State and Local Policy Database

 Freight System EfficiencyList All

-Albuquerque does not have a sustainable freight transportation plan in place, nor does it have any policies that address freight efficiency.
+The City of Albuquerque does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 The Albuquerque Bernalillo County Water Utility Authority is the municipal utility that provides the City of Albuquerque with drinking water services, wastewater treatment, and stormwater management.